koreankiwi99/KoSyntaxPrompt/data/README.md

   - `Tail_Eng`: Tail events in English (from Atomic2020).
   - `Tail_raw`: Machine-translated tail events in Korean.
   - `Tail_Ko`: Final revised version of the tail events in Korean, with verbs changed to past tense (Label).

+## Outcome

+### Zero-shot
+This folder contains generated outcomes in the zero-shot setting.
+The CSV files are named according to the type of relation (e.g., `isAfter.csv`, `isBefore.csv`).
+- **Columns**:

+### Few-shot
+This folder contains generated outcomes in the few-shot setting.
+The CSV files are named according to the type of relation.